Casablanca is a very important, and very well known city in Morocco.

 No need to be nice: no Moroccan woman would put up with this behavior.

-A real danger for anyone in Casablanca are the driving conditions.
+A real danger for anyone in Casablanca is the driving conditions.

 Taking a taxi can be terrifying as they weave in and out of oncoming traffic at a harrowing speed.